Delayed Or Misdiagnosis Of Abdominal Pain

-If you need advice about personal injury or wrongful death claims related to misdiagnosed or ineffectively treated appendicitis, contact a knowledgeable medical malpractice lawyer at the Pittsburgh law firm of Richards & Richards.
+If you need advice about medical negligence or wrongful death claims related to misdiagnosed or ineffectively treated appendicitis, contact a knowledgeable medical malpractice lawyer at the Pittsburgh law firm of Richards & Richards, LLP.
 Founding attorney Veronica Richards worked as a nurse practitioner and hospital administrator before beginning her law career.
 She now has more than 25 years of legal experience and has been recognized as a Pennsylvania Super Lawyer in medical malpractice since 2004.
 Our firm's clients benefit from her ability to make an accurate assessment of the strength of a case on liability and damages issues.

 - Laparoscopic surgery mistakes involving unintended cuts or damages to vital organs, tissues or ducts